Behnam-sn/Castle-Docusaurus/docs/dotnet/introduction/introduction.md

 ## What is .NET?

 .NET is a free and open-source application platform supported by Microsoft.
+The .NET platform has been designed to deliver productivity, performance, security, and reliability.
-.NET is built on a secure, reliable, and high-performance runtime that is used in production by many high-scale apps.
+.NET is built on a high-performance runtime that is used in production by many high-scale apps.

 ## Why .NET?